-Substance Abuse and Mental Health Services Administration, Current Statistics on the Prevalence and Characteristics of People Experiencing Homelessness in the United States Heidi Groover, "New Survey Finds Most People Experiencing Homelessness in Seattle Were Already Here When They Became Homeless." this number might be vastly underestimated, as the survey only asks "where respondents were living at the time they most recently became homeless" -so, for example, a person could move to Seattle, check into a motel for a week, then start living on the streets and be considered "from Seattle."
-More rigorous academic studies in cities like San Francisco and Vancouver suggest that at least 40 and 50% of the homeless moved to those cities in search of a permissive culture and generous services.
-There's no reason to believe Seattle is any different. • Myth #3: The street homeless want help, but there aren't enough services.
-In reality, according to county data, 63% of the street homeless refuse shelter when offered by the city's Navigation Teams, claiming "there are too many rules" (39.5%) and "[the shelters] are too crowded" (32.6%).
-The recent story about a woman's "tent mansion" near the Space Needle is a vivid example of the contingent of the homeless who deliberately choose to live in the streets.
+- Myth #1: The homeless are working fulltime but can't get ahead.
+As O'Brien told the Denver Post: "I've got thousands of homeless people that actually are working and just can't afford housing."19 But according to King County's own survey data, only 7.5% of the homeless report working full-time, despite record low unemployment, record job growth, and a record-high \$15 minimum wage.20 The reality, which is obvious to anyone who's spent time in tent cities or emergency shelters, is that 80% of the homeless suffer from drug and alcohol addiction and 30% suffer from serious mental illness, including bipolar disorder and schizophrenia.21 This doesn't mean we should "blame the victim" or withdraw our support it simply means we must be honest about the problem if we hope to solve it. - Myth #2: The homeless are "our neighbors" and native to Seattle.
+Progressive publications like The Stranger insist that "most people experiencing homelessness in Seattle were already here when they became homeless."22 However, according to the city's own data, 51.1% of Seattle's homeless came from outside the city limits.
+And even this number might be vastly underestimated, as the survey only asks "where respondents were living at the time they most recently became homeless"23 - so, for example, a person could move to Seattle, check into a motel for a week, then start living on the streets and be considered "from Seattle."
+More rigorous academic studies in cities like San Francisco24 and Vancouver25 suggest that at least 40 and 50% of the homeless moved to those cities in search of a permissive culture and generous services.
+There's no reason to believe Seattle is any different.

+• Myth #3: The street homeless want help, but there aren't enough services.
+In reality, according to county data, 63% of the street homeless refuse shelter when offered by the city's Navigation Teams, claiming "there are too many rules" (39.5%) and "[the shelters] are too crowded" (32.6%).26 The recent story about a woman's "tent mansion" near the Space Needle is a vivid example of the contingent of the homeless who deliberately choose to live in the streets.
 In a KIRO7 report, the woman told newscasters that she and her boyfriend moved from West Virginia to Seattle for the "liberal vibe" and have repeatedly refused shelter.
 "We don't want to change our lifestyle to fit their requirements," she said.
 "We intend to stay here.
 This is the solution to the homeless problem.
-We want autonomy, right here."
-28 The central problem with these mythologies is not simply that they're anti-factual, but are a textbook example of what sociologists call pathological altruism, or, "altruism in which attempts to promote the welfare of others instead result in unanticipated harm."
-The city's campaign of unlimited compassion has devolved into permissiveness, enablement, crime, and disorder.
-Public complaints about homeless encampments from the first three months of this year are a veritable parade of horrors: theft, drugs, fighting, rape, murder, explosions, prostitution, assaults, needles, and feces.
-On the first three months of the prostitution of the parade of horrors is the parade of horrors.
-Under pressure from the compassion brigades, prosecutors have dropped thousands of misdemeanor cases and police officers are being directed not to arrest people for "homelessness-related" offenses, including theft, destruction of property, and drug crimes.
-As Scott Lindsay, the city's former top crime adviser, reported to former Mayor City of Seattle, 2016 Homeless Needs Assessment.
+We want autonomy, right here."27 crime, and disorder.
+Public complaints about homeless encampments from the first three months of this year are a veritable parade of horrors: theft, drugs, fighting, rape, murder, explosions, prostitution, assaults, needles, and feces.29